studyathome-internationally/hub/docs/courses/building-and-solar-engergy/README.md

 ## Attendance

-The course starts with a **compulsary 3-day attendance block** in September (Calendar Week xx) including an excursion to yyy.
+The course starts with a **compulsary 3-day attendance block** in September (Calendar Week xx) including an excursion to a city development site.
 Afterwards, the course can be continued virtually.

 Please ask your outgoing coordinator (International Office) for funding possibilities or write to [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at).